-We have classified one of our funds as having a red rating.
-(See page 11 for more details on this.)
-While specifics are covered in the following pages, we were satisfied that for this fund, which previously had a red rating, we can see that changes we put in place in recent years are starting to have an effect.
-The Board will continue to monitor this fund closely until its long-term performance is sustained at the level required.
+While specifics are covered in the following pages, we were satisfied that for those funds that previously had an amber or red rating and that still do, we can see that changes we put in place in recent years are starting to have an effect.
+The Board will continue to monitor these funds closely until their long-term performance is sustained at the level required.